 There are several reasons why your indoor potted rose could be dying:

 - Not enough light.
 Roses of all species require at least 6 hours of direct light to flower and thrive.
-If they are in the shade then they tend to drop leaves, flower poorly and eventually die.
+If they are in the shade then they tend to drop leaves, flower poorly, and eventually die.
 Bright, indirect light is not a good enough compromise when growing roses as they really do require direct sun.

 - Air circulation.
 Roses are susceptible to several fungal diseases in areas with poor circulation with black spot being the most common.
-Even when potted roses are outdoors they benefit from being located 3 feet away from other potted plants to encourage air to circulate around the leaves to avoid fungal disease.
+Even when potted roses are outdoors they benefit from being located 3 feet away from other potted plants to encourage air to circulate the leaves to avoid fungal disease.

 - Fluctuating temperatures.
-Roses are specifically adapted to coping with seasonal change and differences in temperatures, sunlight etc. throughout the year.
+Roses are specifically adapted to coping with seasonal changes and differences in temperatures, sunlight, etc. throughout the year.
 Indoors the temperature can fluctuate drastically in an unnatural way.
 Roses are accustomed to a cooler evening whereas indoors at night the temperature can increase significantly, particularly if the rose is near a source of heat.
 This drastic contrast in temperatures can cause leaf drop and is often the cause of a dying indoor rose.

 How to Revive Indoor Potted Roses

-The only way to properly revive indoor potted roses is to move or plant them outdoors which is contrary to their purpose, however roses generally do not thrive when indoors and almost always die.
+The only way to properly revive indoor potted roses is to move or plant them outdoors which is contrary to their purpose, however, roses generally do not thrive when indoors and almost always die.

-A larger pot (at least 12 inches across) provides the rose with enough soil and space for the roots to establish and prevents the soil drying out too quickly.
+A larger pot (at least 12 inches across) provides the rose with enough soil and space for the roots to establish and prevents the soil from drying out too quickly.